 Where do sessions take place?

-I work both in person and via Skype.
+I work both in person and via Zoom.
 For in person sessions, my office is located in north Boulder.
-For Skype clients, I am on Mountain Standard Time.
+For Zoom clients, I am on Mountain Standard Time.

 How often are your sessions?